qpekejdj/wiggle/README.md

 # wiggle
+it visualizes a snake that goes left right or just sleeps
-it is a customizable wiggle snake
+# it is customizable